I Want To...

 Professor of Pediatrics

-Expertise: Bipolar Disorder, General Pediatrics, Infectious Diseases, Pediatric Infectious Disease, Schizophrenia
+Expertise: Bipolar Disorder, General Pediatrics, Infectious Diseases, Pediatric Infectious Diseases, Schizophrenia

 Research Interests: Neurovirology; Schizophrenia; Schizophrenia risks; Bipolar disorder; Role of perinatal infections in subsequent brain development